Engineering wide band-gap LOW-DImensional systems for advanced perovskite optoelectronics

 Current Challenges

-Despite the urgency and the large market potential, current PV technologies mostly fail, leveraging rigid and bulky systems fabricated by energy-intensive processes (i.e. Silicon PVs) or on carbon-based technologies that are not yet in the market due to their insufficient durability.
+Despite the urgency and the large market potential, current PV technologies mostly fail, leveraging rigid and bulky systems fabricated by energy-intensive processes (i.e., Silicon PVs) or on carbon-based technologies not yet in the market due to their insufficient durability.

 Potential of Hybrid Perovskites

 Hybrid perovskites with a wide band gap (2eV), with their easy tunability, structural flexibility, and lightweight, hold the potential for a transformative solution in visible PVs.
-However, the following issues hamper their scaling up:
+However, lower efficiency compared to low-band gap ones, reliance on toxic elements, and insufficient stability hamper their scaling up.

 ELOW-DI's Approach